 Their design team thus work at a much slower pace, focusing on sustainable fabrics and manufacturing methods.

 HoS claim they are on a ‘journey towards sustainability’ and are conscious of the impact it has on the environment.

 From VOL.15, HoS’ SS20 collection, all of their bags are 100% biodegradable.
 Their beautiful bags are plastic-free, made from 100% compostable bio-based films.
 Unbelievably, this means they will disintegrate completely while leaving no toxic chemicals behind, like organic waste.

-1,800 gallons of water is required to grow enough cotton to produce one of pair jeans, but HoS use e-flow technology to reduce the water consumption required to produce denim.
+In normal circumstances, 1,800 gallons of water is required to grow enough cotton to produce one of pair jeans – but HoS use e-flow technology to reduce the water consumption required to produce denim.
 This technology also produces zero chemical waste without reducing the quality.

 From SS20, HoS have also started avoiding print placements, where the print is engineered to the garments shape and which traditionally creates fabric wastage.
 Instead they use repeat prints, making each garment unique as the placement always turns out different.

 On top of these considerations, HoS consider ‘all logistics and transportations of goods, choosing slower but less impactful methods always, such as sea freight over air fright’.
 While this uses less emissions, they take a lot longer.